 Many excellent opportunities for summer study, including archaeological fieldwork, are available both abroad and in the United States.
 Students seeking financial assistance should consult the Dean of the College’s office; note especially that, for travel abroad, Williams offers some Summer Travel Fellowships for Rising Seniors.
 The Classics Department may also be able to provide some financial assistance for study in this country or abroad through the Lansing Fellowship that it administers.
-Other forms of financial assistance include the Archaeological Institute of America’s The Jane C. Waldbaum Archaeological Field School Scholarship and a Minority Scholarship in Classics and Classical Archaeology of up to $4,500 for summer study abroad, sponsored jointly by the AIA and the Society for Classical Studies.
+Other forms of financial assistance include the Archaeological Institute of America’s The Jane C. Waldbaum Archaeological Field School Scholarship and the Frank M. Snowden Jr. Undergraduate Scholarship of up to $4,500 for summer study abroad, sponsored jointly by the AIA and the Society for Classical Studies.

 Williams does not normally award college credit for summer course work, but the Classics Department may give credit towards the Classics major for some summer courses (e.g., intensive Greek and Latin courses and some archaeological field schools).
 Consult the chair.